Product

 retention_days: 30

-What this means for founders and operators: the winners will look like productized ops teams
+Founders and operators: the winners will look like productized operations teams

-The next wave of product advantage comes from repeatable autonomy with measurable guarantees.
+The next advantage comes from repeatable autonomy you can measure, explain, and control.

 Share